 ---|---|---|

-Topical Anesthetic (e.g., Benzocaine) | 5–15 minutes | Applied to the surface of the gums before injections; used for comfort during injections or superficial gum treatments. |
+Topical Anesthetic (e.g., Benzocaine) | 5–15 minutes | Used for superficial gum treatments. |

-Lidocaine | 1–2 hours | Standard anesthetic for routine procedures like fillings and minor gum treatments. |
+Lidocaine | 1–2 hours | Standard anesthetic for fillings and gum treatments. |

-Mepivacaine | 1–2 hours | Often used for shorter procedures like cavity fillings; wears off faster without epinephrine. |
+Mepivacaine | 1–2 hours | Ideal for cavity fillings; wears off faster. |

-Lidocaine with Epinephrine | 2–4 hours | Ideal for longer procedures such as deep fillings, root canals, and crown preparations; epinephrine extends duration. |
+Lidocaine with Epinephrine | 2–4 hours | Used in longer procedures like root canals and crown work. |

-Articaine | 2–3 hours | Preferred for complex procedures or where deeper anesthesia is needed, such as root canals and extractions. |
+Articaine | 2–3 hours | Preferred for deep or complex procedures. |

-Bupivacaine | 4–6 hours | Long-lasting anesthetic used for surgeries, including wisdom tooth extractions, to provide extended pain relief. |
+Bupivacaine | 4–6 hours | Used for surgeries like wisdom tooth extraction. |

-Bupivacaine with Epinephrine | 6–8 hours or longer | Chosen for lengthy or more invasive surgeries (e.g., jaw surgeries) to manage post-operative pain; epinephrine further extends duration. |
+Bupivacaine with Epinephrine | 6–8 hours or longer | Ideal for lengthy/invasive surgeries. |

 Lingering Dental Numbing